MWeldonLD/impossible-toggle-switch/README.md

 # Test Your Feature Flag
 ## Before Turning On Your Feature Flag
-- Let's first run `index.hmtl` in VSCode before enabling your feature flag, this will run the project without the new feature being displayed for the user
+- Let's first run `index.html` in VSCode before enabling your feature flag, this will run the project without the new feature being displayed for the user
 - The LaunchDarkly `new-toggle-switch` flag value is evaluated as False and therefore the new feature is not rendered for the user

 ![Feature Flag Off](img/feature-flag-off.png)